The secret to homemade Pecan Pralines? Have the sugar syrup reach soft-ball stage. It requires a lot of experience, a good candy thermometer, or both!

 - When cool, remove from the paper, or when the pralines cool and get firm, cut the waxed paper between each one and wrap individually.

 One more point…I had always pronounced these as “Pray-leens,” but recently I was corrected: they should be called “Prah-leens.”
 However you pronounce them, I hope you will try them.
 Be sure to have your candy thermometer (and patience) handy, and have at it.
-Let me know how they come out for you in the comments below.
 Now please excuse me while I go take a mental visit to Cajun country with a homemade Pecan Praline in my hand.

 Slainté!
 L’chaim!
 Cheers!